usebasejump/supabase-test-helpers/README.md

 * Submit a PR

 ## Test Helpers
-The following is auto-generated off of comments in the `supabase_test_helpers.sql` file.
+The following is auto-generated off of comments in the `supabase_test_helpers--0.0.2.sql` file.
 Any changes added to the README directly will be overwritten.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->